12.8K Shares

 Love and sex addiction is a common form of self-avoidance that leads to dependence, enmeshment, co-dependency, and abusive and painful relationships.

-If we are connecting with someone in order to escape our inner pain, this person is a “drug” and not a person.
-Rather than take responsibility for our own inner pain and emptiness, we project this onto the other person and hold him or her responsible for it.
+If we connect with someone to escape our inner pain, this person is a “drug” and not a person.
+Rather than taking responsibility for our inner pain and emptiness, we project this onto the other person and hold him or her responsible.

-Then love becomes fearful and controlling, and misses the vital ingredients of authentic love which are freedom, trust and allowing, and the life is squeezed out of the relationship.
+Then, love becomes fearful and controlling, missing the vital ingredients of authentic love: freedom, trust, and allowing.
+Life is squeezed out of the relationship.

-This is a path of unconsciousness – leading to unhealthy expectation, disappointment, glorifying another person as your Source of self, and failing miserably to be that healthily for yourself.
-Then when this person reflects back to you the emotional “gaps” that you have missing within yourself, they become the “villain.”
+This is a path of unconsciousness, leading to unhealthy expectations, disappointment, glorifying another person as your Source of self, and failing miserably to be that healthy for yourself.
+Then, when this person reflects on the emotional “gaps” you have missed within yourself, they become the “villain.”

-When we become conscious and we make our first priority to be a “healthy self,” we are much more likely to attract and be attracted to individuals who are also whole, authentic and capable of emotional self-sufficiency.
-Then we can “be” and share love, instead of playing out power-struggles trying to “get” it.
+When we become conscious and make our first priority a “healthy self,” we are much more likely to attract and be attracted to individuals who are also whole, authentic, and capable of emotional self-sufficiency.
+Then, we can “be” and share love instead of playing out power struggles trying to “get” it.

 #7 Workaholism

-It is very easy for people to not realise over-working is an addiction – because our culture rewards people who strive for accomplishment.
+It is straightforward for people to not realize that overworking is an addiction because our culture rewards people who strive for accomplishment.

-If we are working as an escape from our emotions, we suffer gravely.
-We lose our self, our health, and we are playing out our painful unhealed wounds of security and survival fears – feeling that we will never be good enough.
-We can chase our tail believing “My life will be okay when I achieve this goal or that goal.”
+If we work to escape our emotions, we suffer gravely.
+We lose ourselves and our health, and we play out our painful, unhealed wounds of security and survival fears—feeling that we will never be good enough.
+We can chase our tails, believing, “My life will be okay when I achieve this or that goal.”

-They cause extra-work as self-punishment and self-sabotage.
-Workaholics have the painful inner beliefs “If I want a job done right I have to do it myself,” and don’t generate effective support (then blame the people who let them down), or simply refuse to delegate.
+They cause extra work, such as self-punishment and self-sabotage.
+Workaholics have the painful inner belief, “If I want a job done right, I have to do it myself,” they don’t generate effective support (then blame the people who let them down) or simply refuse to delegate.

-As with all addictions, it is vital to stop self-avoiding and perpetuating more anxiety, and deal with the original wounds that are causing such behaviour.
+As with all addictions, it is vital to stop self-avoiding and perpetuating more anxiety and deal with the original wounds that are causing such behavior.

 #8 Being Concerned With Everyone Else’s Issues

-If we are constantly thinking about other people’s problems, worrying about them, getting involved in them and not paying attention to our own inner triggers, angst, patterns, emotions and habits that require our attention – we are not growing.
+If we constantly think about other people’s problems, worry about them, get involved in them, and ignore our inner triggers, angst, patterns, emotions, and habits that require our attention, we are not growing.

-We are simply making it all about other people, or “situations” or “causes” so that we don’t have to look at ourselves.
-Whilst we remain unhealed and unconscious we have no power to positively affect these people or “causes” that we are involved in.
+We are simply making it all about other people, “situations,” or “causes” so that we don’t have to look at ourselves.
+While we remain unhealed and unconscious, we cannot positively affect these people or “causes” that we are involved in.

-It is vital to understand, the only people who have ever created positivity change or reform in the world, did so by taking full responsibility to set the example FIRST.
+It is vital to understand that the only people who have ever created positivity, change, or reform in the world did so by taking full responsibility to set the example FIRST.

 They deeply and devotedly became and then generated the change they wanted to see in their world.